Jonathandah/invidious/README.md

 Before you get started make sure you have red the official documentation: <https://docs.invidious.io/>.

 > [!CAUTION]
 > Invidious do not proxy videos by default, so if your afraid of revealing your real IP an easy solution is to route the traffic via Gluetun.
+>
-Check this guide on how to run Invidious with Gluetun: <https://docs.invidious.io/gluetun/>.
-The Gluetun is a great project which can be found here: <https://github.com/qdm12/gluetun>.
+> Check this guide on how to run Invidious with Gluetun: <https://docs.invidious.io/gluetun/>.
+> The project can be found here: <https://github.com/qdm12/gluetun>.

 **Initialize the project** (creates .env file and generates secret keys):